Ryael/memoria/README.md

 - Find the developer's contact details
 - Contact the developer about any bugs, game-breaking or otherwise
 - Read about how to report bugs and where the images were found
-- Check to see if they have created any other games
+- Investigate if the developer has created any other games

 ### Site Owner Goals